Why more college campuses are going carbon neutral

 But according to JLL’s new college sustainability research, the conditions are favorable for schools to achieve their zero-net goals.
 “There’s a lot of great momentum right now for colleges aiming to reduce their climate footprint,” says Best.
 “Some schools are ahead of the game and are paving the way for more to follow in their suit.”

-“Carbon-neutral plans are doable in large part thanks to their widespread appeal among students, parents, trustees, professors and administration,” says Best.
+“Carbon-neutral plans are doable in large part thanks to their widespread appeal among students, parents, trustees, professors and the administration,” says Best.
 “Like other successful sustainability programs, achieving carbon neutrality can support recruitment and retention, driving public perception higher.”
 In fact, a Princeton Review survey found that 61 percent of prospective college students say their application and enrollment decisions would be influenced by learning about a school’s environmental programs.

 Meanwhile, administrators and trustees tend to appreciate economic benefits inherent in carbon neutrality programs, including more efficient operations and the ability to take advantage of rebates and incentives, and stay ahead of potential city and state energy and carbon mandates.

 “Institutional size plays a big part in ramp-up time,” says Best.
-“It’s only natural that larger schools would need more lead time than their small-campus brethren.
+“It’s only natural that larger schools would need more lead time than their small-campus peers.
 Still, some of the biggest players are stepping up to the challenge.”

 Colorado State University, the University of Connecticut, and University of Washington are amongst the larger schools aiming for carbon neutrality.
 And perhaps most notably, the entire University of California system plans to reach carbon neutrality by 2025.